-- 45. (1) The Statute applicable to the University of the Witwatersrand, Johannesburg, published by Government Notice No. 821 of 16 April 1981, as amended by Government Notice No. 257 of 17 January 1992 and Government Notice No. 1077 of 8 August 1997, is hereby repealed with effect from the date on which this Statute comes into operation. - (2) Notwithstanding subparagraph (1) any structure of the University within the meaning of the Higher Education Act, which existed prior to the publication of this Statute, continues to exist and function until the day when each new structure, reconstituted in terms of this Statute, becomes functional.
+- 47. (1) The Statute applicable to the University of the Witwatersrand, Johannesburg, published by Government Notice No.1159 of 30 September 1999 is hereby repealed with effect from the date on which this Statute comes into operation. - (2) Notwithstanding subparagraph (1) any structure of the University within the meaning of the Higher Education Act, which existed prior to the publication of this Statute, continues to exist and function until the day when each new structure, reconstituted in terms of this Statute, becomes functional.